AndreasCnaus/Tracker_Board/README.md

 * **Server Repository:** [AndreasCnaus/simple\_http\_server: HTTP server that receives GPS data via POST requests and stores it in an SQLite database](https://github.com/AndreasCnaus/simple_http_server)
 * **Data Ingestion:** The server receives raw tracking packets from the STM32F4 client via **HTTP POST requests**.
 * **Data Storage:** Received GPS coordinates and timestamps are securely saved in an **SQLite database**.
-* **Visualization:** Data queried from the database is rendered into dynamic maps and plots using the **Plotly** library, enabling real-time analysis of the asset's movement history.
+* **Visualization:** Data queried from the database is rendered into dynamic map and plot using the **Plotly** library, enabling real-time analysis of the asset's movement history.

 ![GPS Track Data for 18.11.2025](docs/test_gps_track_18_11_2025.png)